MichailZyusko/interview-preparation/Interview questions.md

             27. What are dynamic components in Angular?
 What for and how do you use them?
             28. Name the RxJs operators you have worked with most often.
             29. What is a directive in Angular?
+            30. Prime ng components
+            31. Angular life cycle hooks
+            32. RxJS operators
+            33. Subjects and behaviour subjects
+            34. http interceptors
+            35. authorization (token how to pass it)
+            36. Are you aware of Prime NG?
+            37. So suppose you wanted to communicate between two components.
+The user has opened two components on the left side  and there is something on the right side.
+There's something and you do some changes on the left side component.
+It has to be communicated to the right side component.
+How do you do that in Angular?
+What are the ways? in which you can communicate
+            38. Can we use rxjs to communicate between the components?
+            39. And how do you handle any authorization of on the frontend parts.
+            40. How do you determine if a user can access a particular page or not?
+How do you determine that based on the token?
         - React Native
             1. Have you worked with mobile development and React Native in particular?
     - SEO